Software development delays: Why do your projects end up late?

 If you have been spinning in this cycle of endless late deliveries for too long and feel fed up with all these software development challenges, then you are not alone in this.
 As it’s stated in Forbes, 7 out of 10 software projects are delivered not within the previously set deadlines.
 So, why are software projects always late?
-Let’s work our way to figure reasons for software projects delays, but for that, we need to take a step back and look at the roots of the problem.
+Let’s work our way to figure out reasons for software project delays, but for that, we need to take a step back and look at the roots of the problem.

-Does it sound like your situation?
 Get an expert advice on how you can fix missed deadlines at your software project

 To highlight, the correct software development flow consists of three key elements: